reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 Apart from text, Elasticsearch can store other types of data known as `Field Type` as explained under the section on [mapping-types](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-types.html) in the documentation.

 ## Starting our Elasticsearch Instance
-Before going any further, let us start an Elasticsearch instance which we will use through out for running our examples.
+Before going any further, let us start an Elasticsearch instance which we will use throughout for running our examples.
 There are numerous ways of running an Elasticsearch instance :
 1. Using a hosted service
 2. Using a managed service from a Cloud Provider like [AWS](https://aws.amazon.com/elasticsearch-service/) or [Azure](https://azuremarketplace.microsoft.com/en-in/marketplace/apps/elastic.elasticsearch)
 3. DIY way by installing Elasticsearch in a cluster of VMs.